vaskot06/TechModule-Java/README.md

 # TechModule-Java
 SoftUni TechModule with Java
-///Lists Arrays advanced was the last thing added - start from there.
+///ArraysEXC was the last thing added - start from there.